On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Introduction and Related Work

 \subsection{Organization of this paper}

-In \Cref{subsec:graph-theory-preliminaries}, we begin by introducing the relevant terminology and graph-theoretic preliminaries needed for our work.
-In \Cref{subsec:optimal-transport-on-graphs-and-connection-graphs} we review the discrete optimal transport theory and the Beckmann problem on graphs.
-Additionally, we present a natural extension of the Beckmann problem to encompass connection graphs.
-Then, in \Cref{sec:strong-duality-graphs}, we examine the feasibility of the problem in detail\old{, derive the Lagrangian dual and establish strong duality}.
-In \Cref{sec:quadratic-regularization} we establish strong duality for the parallel transport problem and formulate a strictly convex version \old{of the Beckmann problem} by incorporating quadratic regularization and re-establish strong duality.
-We also elucidate the process of converting a dual problem solution (a potential function on the vertices) to a distinct solution of the primal problem (a flow along the edges).
-Finally, in \Cref{sec:examples} we solve the quadratically regularized problem in a variety of settings and provide visual intuition of the optimal flow on the underlying graphs.
+In~\cref{subsec:graph-theory-preliminaries}, we introduce the relevant terminology and graph-theoretic preliminaries needed for our work.
+In~\cref{subsec:optimal-transport-on-graphs-and-connection-graphs} we review the discrete optimal transport theory and the Beckmann problem on graphs and present a natural extension of the Beckmann problem to encompass connection graphs.
+Then, in~\cref{sec:strong-duality-graphs}, we examine the feasibility of the problem in detail.
+In~\cref{sec:quadratic-regularization} we establish strong duality for the parallel transport problem and formulate a strictly convex version by incorporating quadratic regularization and a relaxation of the feasibility region.
+Moreover, we re-establish strong duality and elucidate the process of converting a solution to the dual problem (a potential function on the nodes) to a distinct solution of the primal problem (a flow along the edges).
+Finally, in~\cref{sec:examples} we solve the relaxed-regularized problem in various settings and consider applications which include color image processing, vector field interpolation, and unsupervised clustering of vector field-valued data (in this case hurricane trajectory data obtained from the HURDAT2 dataset \cite{landsea2015revised}).